-To choose your PCP, go to our website at allwell.mhsindiana.com and select a PCP from our plan network.
+To choose your PCP, go to our website at www.wellcare.com/allwellin and select a PCP from our plan network.
 Member Services can also help you choose a PCP.
 Once you have chosen your PCP call Member Services with your selection.
 Your PCP must be in our network.

 If there is a particular plan specialist or hospital that you want to use, check first to be sure that the specialists and/or hospitals are in the PCP's network.
-The name of your PCP is printed on your ID card.